gracechuan2/WGEN/README.md

    - **"xsdd"** standard deviation of solar radiation for only dry days
    - **"xmnw"** mean solar radiation for only wet days
    - **"xsdw"** standard deviation of solar radiation for only wet days

+ ## Quick Start
+ 1. Set repository WGEN as directory
+ 2. Open "wgen.py"
+ 3. In section 2, fill in the variables listed
+   3. input_mns_sds = name of the excel file that holds the input values for means and sds (make sure to type in with quotation marks 'string')
+   3. input_data = name of the csv file with input dataset (make sure to type in with quotation marks 'string')
+   3. strt_yr = start year (type in as a number)
+   3. n_yrs = number of years you want to generate
+ 4. Run script
+ 5. Resulting output data will be located in the "outputs" folder of the repository